 The village preserves a Romanesque basilica with the Monastery of San Giovanni Battista from 1008 and the ruins of La Pusterla, a Roman villa today used as a wine shop.

-Not far away, the Castle of Vigoleno and visit to the Keep and the Romanesque church of San Giorgio.
+Not far away, the Castle of Vigoleno deserves a visit, with its Keep and the Romanesque church of San Giorgio.

 Vigoleno is a medieval village that stands on a rocky spur overlooking the Stirone Valley in the municipality of Vernasca.
 It is a small town of probable early medieval origin, where the families of Scotti and Pallavicino alternated in a later period.